Fours/react-wordle-clone/README.md

 ```

 ## About
-This is a Wordle clone to practice and demonstrate the fundamentals of javascript, React, and CSS.
+This is a Wordle clone built with javascript, React, and HTML/CSS.